pwr-Solaar/Solaar/README.md

 [ubuntu_systray]: http://askubuntu.com/questions/30742

-- The application only looks at the first Unifying Receiver it finds, even if there's more than one plugged in.
-Support for multiple receivers is in progress.

 - Devices connected throught a [Nano Receiver][nano] (which is very similar to the Unifying Receiver) are not supported at this time.